jdunkerley/jdunkerley/enso-getting-started-parsing-selecting/post.md

 ## Grouping and Aggregating

 The last step to produce the table is to aggregate the data.
 Add a new `aggregate` node connected to the `set` function, which added the year.
-This function takes a list of `Aggregate_Columns`, which define the grouping (via `Aggregate_Column.Group_By`) and the aggregations (such as the sum of sales).
+This function takes a list of `Aggregate_Columns`, which define the grouping (via `Aggregate_Column.Group_By`) and the method we've chosen for aggregation (such as the sum of sales).
 In this case, we want to group by `Category`, `Year`, and `Month` and then sum the `Sales`.

 ![Aggregate](./aggregate.png)

 Add four entries into the `columns` argument and then select group by for the first three and sum for the last.
 Then, choose the appropriate columns from the dropdowns.
-The `aggregate` function will return a new table with the aggregated data. *This function does tend to get quite long.
-Later versions of the IDE should show this better.*
+The `aggregate` function will return a new table with the aggregated data. *This function does tend to be quite verbose.
+Later versions of the IDE should offer a more concise view of the configured aggregate function.*

 The grouped table is not returned in a specific order.
 To sort the data into the required order, use the `order_by` function as shown in the previous post.
 The completed process is shown below.